aur0rae/RoWM/README.md

 ## About
-This project is a customized fork of Suckless's `dwm` meant for running on Raspberry Pi computers and other cases where a lighter graphical solution is preferred.
+This project is a customized fork of Suckless's `dwm` for running a simple but pretty desktop on lower power computers.

 ## Installation
 To install and configure everything, just run `install.sh`.
 It will request user input for passwords as needed for `sudo` permissions, as you cannot (and should not attempt to) run the program as root.